tincotema/mcstas-python-wrapper/README.md

 ## List of usefull functions
 ### General functions

-pickle binary dump:

 	mcpw.mcstas_wrapper.psave(obj, file_path)

-pickle binary load (returns a object):
+pickle binary dump

 	mcpw.mcstas_wrapper.pload(file_path)
+pickle binary load (returns a object)

+	mcpw.mcstas_wrapper.scan_name(mcvar)
-function to determen if a set of mcvariables triggers a Scan:
+function to determen if a set of mcvariables triggers a Scan returns the name of the variable to scan or 'False'

-	mcpw.mcstas_wrapper.if_scan(mcvar)

-the original mcplot function:
+	mcpw.mcstas_wrapper.scan(mcvar)
+returns the scan object if one was set in the mcvariable dict otherwise 'None'

 	mcpw.mcstas_wrapper.mcpot(var,mcvar[, mode='qt'])
+the original mcplot function

 ###Functions explicit for jupyter notebook:
 Function returning mcvariables from simmulation:

-	load_mcvariables(var, dn='')
+	load_mcvariables(var, sim='')

 ## Command Usage